 Children's Hospitals Graduate Medical Education (CHGME).
 The CHGME program supports graduate medical education programs at children's hospitals that train resident physicians.
 The purpose of the program is to provide 59 independent children's hospitals in more than 30 states and territories with funds to train pediatricians and pediatric specialists.
 Freestanding children's hospitals typically treat very few Medicare patients and, therefore, do not receive Medicare funding to support medical training of residents; the CHGME program helps fill this need.
 In addition to teaching the next generation of physicians, these hospitals provide lifesaving care to many children with complex medical needs.
 Currently, CHGME hospitals train 56% of the nation's pediatricians and 54% of the pediatric specialists who care for children living in all 50 states.
 Unlike Medicare's GME program, CHGME is funded through annual appropriations.
-The program has enjoyed broad congressional support since its inception.
-Providing increased funding for pediatric workforce training programs is even more important as we respond to the effects of COVID-19 on children.
-The AHA supports funding the CHGME program in FY 2024 at \$738 million.
+The AHA supports funding the CHGME program in FY 2025 at \$758 million.